Skip to content

-PO Box 1100
+PO Box 677

 Ph: (08) 9380 8365

-The Evaluation of the Thriving Communities program in six Kimberley communities: final report aims to provide an assessment of the process and outcomes of the four EON Foundation programs ran in the communities of Djarindjin/Lombadian, Ardyaloon, Beagle Bay, Yungngora, Looma and Kadjina.
+The Evaluation of the Thriving Communities Program in six Kimberley communities: final report aims to provide an assessment of the process and outcomes of the four EON Foundation programs ran in the communities of Djarindjin/Lombadian, Ardyaloon, Beagle Bay, Yungngora, Looma and Kadjina.
 The report aims to demonstrate the benefits of the program to the EON board and future funders, and reflect on lessons learnt.

-The Thriving Communities program consists of four components that are designed to reduce the risk of chronic disease:
+The Thriving Communities Program consists of four components that are designed to reduce the risk of chronic disease:

 The findings of the evaluation conclude that whilst program outcomes are hard to measure, a community development approach that values long term engagement is the method most likely to be effective in tackling chronic disease.